 We are seeking to employ experienced SEN Secondary teachers with expertise in supporting pupils with a range of additional needs.

 The position is within our new specialist provision based within the mainstream school.
 The purpose of the centre is to provide bespoke support for pupils with Special educational Needs and Disabilities to enable them to access as much of the mainstream curriculum as possible and realise their full potential.
-The classes within the centre have a maximum ratio of 6 students: 1 teacher and HLTA, although classes are often smaller when pupils are accessing mainstream lessons.
+The classes within the new base have a maximum ratio of 6 students: 1 teacher and HLTA, although classes are often smaller when pupils are accessing mainstream lessons.

 This is a full-time post and is required as soon as possible: